-

 Provocation

 In Western Australia, provocation is a partial defence to murder.
 If provocation is successfully raised, the accused will be found guilty of manslaughter rather than murder.
-The defence applies where there was provocative conduct by the victim which caused the accused to lose their self-control and kill the victim.
-The provocative conduct must have been serious enough that it could have caused an ordinary person to lose their self-control and kill the victim (Section 246).
+The defence applies where there was provocative conduct by the victim which caused the accused to lose their self-control and form an intention to kill the victim.
+The provocative conduct must have been serious enough that it could have caused an ordinary person to lose their self-control and kill the victim without time for their passion to cool (Section 246).

 Other criminal defences such as the defence of mental impairment and immature age (where an accused is under the age of 14) may also be applicable where a person is charged with murder or manslaughter